Photo-Picker

 Pressing the icon above and selecting a video triggers the Photo-Picker UI

-Within this UI the option to trim the video file is present.
-The user must further select the Choose option.
-At this point the UI indicates the video is Compressing and displays a progress bar.
-Once compression is completed the file is written to the */Containers/Data/PluginKitPlugin/<Application GUID>/tmp/ folder.
-This is demonstrated in the video below:
+the video is Compressing and displays a progress bar.
+Once compression is completed the file is written to the

 NOTE: The video was recorded on the jailbroken iOS 14.4.2 test device utilizing the Filza application to monitor the /tmp/ folder.
 Multiple times throughout the video this folder is refreshed to show no files present.
 This further demonstrates the Photo-Picker plugin does not write any data until Choose and Compressing actions are completed.